Highlight: Secretary Pritzker Seeks Innovation Advisors

 Council members will be selected in a way that ensures balanced perspectives and varied expertise in terms of innovation, entrepreneurship and skills training, including members who represent wide-ranging geographic locations and experience from industry, government, academia and non-governmental organizations.

 Applications must be received by July 14, 2014, to be considered for membership.
-Applications can be submitted electronically to NACIE@DOC.gov or by mail to the Office of Innovation and Entrepreneurship, Attn: Julie Lenzer Kirk, 1401 Constitution Avenue NW, 7th Floor, Washington, DC 20230.
+Applications can be submitted electronically to NACIE@DOC.gov or by mail to the Office of Innovation and Entrepreneurship, Attn: Julie Lenzer, 1401 Constitution Avenue NW, 7th Floor, Washington, DC 20230.